-Investigational Device Exemption (IDE) submissions; and
+Investigational Device Exemption (IDE) submissions;

-Humanitarian Device Exemption (HDE) submissions.
+Humanitarian Device Exemption (HDE) submissions;

+Biologics License Application (BLA) submissions; and

+Investigational New Drug (IND) submissions.

-This guidance applies to all types of devices within the meaning of section 201(h) of the Federal Food, Drug, and Cosmetic Act (FD&C Act) whether or not they require a premarket submission.
-Therefore, the information in this guidance should also be considered for understanding FDA’s recommendations for devices for which a premarket submission is not required (e.g., for 510(k)-exempt devices).
+This guidance applies to all types of devices within the meaning of section 201(h) of the Federal Food, Drug, and Cosmetic Act (FD&C Act), including devices that meet the definition of a biological product under section 351 of the Public Health Service Act, whether or not they require a premarket submission.
+Therefore, the recommendations in this guidance also apply to devices for which a premarket submission is not required (e.g., for 510(k)-exempt devices).
+This guidance also applies to cyber devices, as defined in section 524B of the FD&C Act, which are a subset of devices.

+Generally, the recommendations in this guidance apply to the device constituent part of a combination product (such as drug-device and biologic-device combination products) when the device constituent part presents cybersecurity considerations, including but not limited to devices that that have a device software function or that contain software (including firmware) or programmable logic.
+For more information, contact the FDA review division that will have the lead review for the combination product.

-As IDE submissions have a different benefit-risk threshold and are not marketing authorizations, specific considerations for IDE submission documentation are provided in Appendix 3.
-Appendix 4 contains terminology used throughout the guidance.
+As IDE submissions have a different benefit-risk threshold and are not marketing authorizations, specific recommendations for IDE submission documentation are provided in Appendix 3.
+Additionally, Appendix 5 contains terminology used throughout the guidance.

 III.
 Background

-FDA recognizes that medical device security is a shared responsibility among stakeholders throughout the use environment of the medical device system, including health care facilities, patients, health care providers, and manufacturers of medical devices.
-For the purposes of this guidance, the term “medical device system” includes the device and systems such as health care facility networks, other devices, and software update servers to which it is connected.
+FDA recognizes that medical device cybersecurity is a shared responsibility among stakeholders throughout the use environment of the medical device system, including healthcare facilities, patients, healthcare providers, and manufacturers of medical devices.
+For the purposes of this guidance, the term “medical device system” includes the device and systems—such as healthcare facility networks, other devices, and software update servers—to which it is connected.

 Events across the healthcare sector have stressed the importance of cybersecurity to patient safety.
 The WannaCry ransomware affected hospital systems and medical devices across the globe.
-Vulnerabilities identified in commonly used third-party components, like URGENT/11 and SweynTooth, have led to potential safety concerns across a broad range of devices and clinical specialties.
+Vulnerabilities identified in commonly used third-party components, like URGENT/11 and SweynTooth, have led to potential safety concerns across a broad range of devices that are used in various clinical specialties.
 In 2020, a ransomware attack on a German hospital highlighted the potential impacts due to delayed patient care when a cybersecurity attack forced patients to be diverted to another hospital.

-The FDA issued a final cybersecurity guidance addressing premarket expectations in 2014 “Content of Premarket Submissions for Management of Cybersecurity in Medical Devices,” and the complementary guidance “Postmarket Management of Cybersecurity in Medical Devices” (“Postmarket Cybersecurity Guidance”) in 2016.
+FDA issued a final cybersecurity guidance addressing premarket expectations in 2014 “Content of Premarket Submissions for Management of Cybersecurity in Medical Devices,” and the complementary guidance “Postmarket Management of Cybersecurity in Medical Devices,” hereafter referred to as the “Postmarket Cybersecurity Guidance,” in 2016.
 However, the rapidly evolving landscape, an increased understanding of emerging threats, and the need for capable deployment of mitigations throughout the total product lifecycle (TPLC) warrants an updated, iterative approach to device cybersecurity.
-The changes proposed since the 2014 guidance are intended to further emphasize the importance of ensuring that devices are designed securely, are designed to be capable of mitigating emerging cybersecurity risks throughout the TPLC, and to more clearly outline FDA’s recommendations for premarket submission information to address cybersecurity concerns.
+The changes since the 2014 guidance are intended to further emphasize the importance of ensuring that devices are designed securely, are designed to be capable of mitigating emerging cybersecurity risks throughout the TPLC, and to more clearly outline FDA’s recommendations for premarket submission information to address cybersecurity concerns.